sarath263/native-state/readme.md

 >  Very lightweight (605 bytes in size)
 >
 >  Simple usage( **no reducers, no actions and no boilerplate code required** )
+>
+>  Perfect replacement for Redux and Mobx

 #